junegunn/junegunn.github.io/content/docs/fzf/reference.md

 Field delimiter regex for `--nth`, `--with-nth`, and field index expressions (default: AWK-style)

-### `--disabled`

-Do not perform search.
-With this option, fzf becomes a simple selector interface rather than a "fuzzy finder".
-You can later enable the search using `enable-search` or `toggle-search` action.

-## Search result

 ### `+s`, `--no-sort`

 Do not sort the result